 The Cataliyans had launched one air assault: forty-eight autogyro gliders escorted by thirty-seven wasteland drakes.
 But von Mackensen's Knights Phantom intercepted them, and both sides fell back after moderate losses.
 Since then, neither commander was willing to order air-to-ground strikes, which left the air cavalry at an altitude disadvantage when the other side counterattacked.

 The Caliphate had also declined to invest more heavy horse after that disastrous early charge.
-The battle had became a pure grind-fest for the infantry, archers, and artillery.
+The battle had became a pure grind-fest for the infantry, archers, and artillery units.

 But even as logistic troops continuously rushed through trenches to resupply the front with fresh quivers and ballista bolts, even as one company after another, one battalion after another of Lotharin militia shattered under sustained bombardment, the raking curtains of missiles slowed to a trickle as ammunition depleted across the battle line.